Excess and Obsolete Inventory Policy Guide

-It is the responsibility of each financial controller and supply chain manager to establish reserves for shrinkage, obsolescence and excess inventory guidelines based on the recommended steps above mentioned in this guide.
+The responsibility of establishing reserves for shrinkage, obsolescence, and excess inventory lies with each financial controller and supply chain manager, based on the recommended steps outlined in this guide.

-This guide is also useful for Sector/Segment CFO/Controller, or their appointed designee, for their business units, divisions, and manufacturing leaders to oversee their locations ensuring that standard policies and procedures are available to guide the supply chain and financial controlling start for alignment.
+Sector/Segment CFO/Controllers, or their designated representatives, can also utilize this guide for their business units, divisions, and manufacturing leaders to ensure alignment with standard policies and procedures guiding supply chain and financial controlling efforts.

-From a materials management perspective, the current practices for identifying and reserving for excess and obsolete inventory are reactive with respect to identifying the true inventory activity profile, this policy helps you to be more proactive and can become instrumental in reducing E&O for your business.
+From a materials management perspective, existing practices for identifying and reserving excess and obsolete inventory tend to be reactive.
+However, this policy shifts towards a proactive approach, potentially serving as a vital instrument in reducing excess and obsolete stock issues for your business.

 For those without PayPal availability in their country, please use this link to access the files via Gumroad.